lban2049/tokio/.aigne/doc-smith/docs/getting-started.md

                     }
                 };

-                // Write the data back
-                if let Err(e) = socket.write_all(&buf[0..n]).await {
+                // Write the data back to the socket if let Err(e) = socket.write_all(&buf[0..n]).await {
                     eprintln!("failed to write to socket; err = {:?}", e);
                     return;